 It gives your lemon butter a savory somethin' somethin' without using ground or brewed coffee.
 Combined with garlic and pepper accents, you'll have a delectable, velvety, coffee butter sauce that makes you go mmmm.

 You might be wondering how in the world I decided to pair cod with coffee butter.
 Well, years ago, I clipped a catfish recipe from the newspaper, because..."DID SOMEBODY SAY 'COFFEE BUTTER??!'"

 That old recipe called for instant ground coffee.
 My hubby and I enjoyed it, but my kids were put off by the taste and texture of the grounds.

 So, I tucked away that note-covered newspaper clipping in my file of meal ideas (that thing is bursting at the seams now), and vowed to revisit coffee butter when my children were older.

 These days, I don't stock instant coffee (yuck!) but do keep coffee extract in my pantry.
 It's great for coffee whipped cream, mocha anything, and I'll be baking cookies with it next.

 So, I ended up reinventing the coffee butter sauce, building it around the coffee extract for a smooth texture and outstanding flavor.
-My daughter hasn’t tasted my baked cod with coffee butter yet, but my son gave it a thumbs up.
+My daughter hasn't tasted this coffee cod yet, but my son gave it a thumbs up.

 It's definitely earned its spot in my blog's arsenal of fish recipes.

-Just like those dishes, this cod with coffee butter is gluten free and low carb — but you’ll want some type of bread to soak up that to-die-for sauce in the pan.
-Because…coffee butter.
-Coffeeee buttahhh.
+And, while this cod dish is gluten free and low carb — but you'll want some type of bread to soak up that to-die-for sauce in the pan.
+Because...coffee butter.